MediaCrush/MediaCrush/README.md

 If you aren't looking to contribute, but just want to do some cool stuff with the site, you might be interested in our [Developer Documentation](https://mediacru.sh/docs), which documents our API and a few other nice things.

+## Versioning

+MediaCrush uses semantic versioning.
+In a nutshell: vMAJOR.MINOR.PATCH.
+Major increments for breaking changes, minor increments for new, backwards-compatible features, and patch increments for backwards-compatible bug fixes or refactoring.
+Check the latest git tag to see which version is the latest.

 ## Contributing

 See [CONTRIBUTING.md](https://github.com/MediaCrush/MediaCrush/blob/master/CONTRIBUTING.md).